 The Board have taken the decision in previous years to restructure the Group as part of a long-term decarbonisation plan.
-A provision is held which represents the directors best estimate of the cost of these measures and it is expected to be utilised within the short to medium term.
+A provision is held which represents the directors best estimate of the cost of these measures and it is expected to be utilised within the short term.
 The key assumptions are the number of redundancies and the cost per person.
-The utilisation of the reorganisation and redundancy provision is linked to the timing of the closure of the plants noted in (a) (vi) above.